 Top 10 eCommerce Marketplaces in Thailand

-A survey carried out in 2019 showed that Thailand’s e-commerce marketplace contributes to a handsome $4,960 million to the economy, and the future course will only be upward with a predicted increase of approximately $1,500 million in the next four years.
+A survey carried out in 2019 showed that online marketplace Thailand contributes to a handsome $4,960 million to the economy, and the future course will only be upward with a predicted increase of approximately $1,500 million in the next four years.
 Thailand also boasts of a phenomenal e-commerce penetration of 52.1% as of 2020, with the average revenue per user pegged at $136.6.

 Almost 82 percent of the 70-million strong population are avid internet users, a percentage that is only behind Singapore (84.2).
-Many players including brick-and-mortar brands have been vying heavily to grab a stake in the growing Thai e-commerce marketplace, but much like most of the Southeast Asian region, it is a two-horse race with Lazada and Shopee ruling the roost.
+Many players including brick-and-mortar brands have been vying heavily to grab a stake in the growing online marketplace Thailand, but much like most of the Southeast Asian region, it is a two-horse race with Lazada and Shopee ruling the roost.